stratosphere/metadata-ms/README.md

   * `mdms-tools`: basic MDMS applications, such as importing a schema from CSV files into a metadata store
   * `mdms-java`: Java-based utilities for MDMS applications
   * `mdms-flink`: Flink-based utilites for MDMS applications (complementary to `mdms-java`)
+  * `mdms-cli`: CLI-based client to operate the metadata store